-Defensible Space requires the installation and maintenace of Fire Safe Landscaping.
-It is important to remember that a fire safe landscape isn't necessarily the same thing as a well-maintained yard.
-A fire safe landscape uses fire resistant plants that are strategically planted to resist the spread of fire to your home.
+Defensible Space requires the installation and maintenance of Fire Safe Landscaping.
+It is important to remember that a fire-safe landscape isn't necessarily the same thing as a well-maintained yard.
+A fire-safe landscape uses fire-resistant plants that are strategically planted to resist the spread of fire to your home.

 Hardening Structures Against Wildfire